Mu'tazilism: Post-Mihna

 Under Caliph al-Mutawakkil (847–861), "who sought to reestablish the traditional Muslim's faith" (he intentionally wanted to restore his legitimacy due to the backlash towards Ahmad ibn Hanbal's persecution under previous Caliphs), Mu'tazilite doctrine was repudiated and Mu'tazilite professors were persecuted in the Abbasid Caliphate; Shia Muslims, Christians and Jews were also persecuted.

-The Aghlabids, an Arab dynasty centered in Ifriqiya from 800 to 909, also adhered to Mu'tazilism, which they imposed as the state doctrine of Ifriqiya.
-Similarly, the leading elite figures of the Graeco-Arabic translation movement during the reign of al-Hakam II were followers of the Mu'tazila.
+The Aghlabids, a semi-autonomous Arab vassal dynasty centered in Ifriqiya from 800 to 909, also adhered to Mu'tazilism, which they imposed as the state doctrine of Ifriqiya (from 830s to 850s).
+Similarly, the leading elite figures of the Graeco-Arabic translation movement during the reign of ruler of al-Andalus, al-Hakam II were followers of the Mu'tazila.
 Mu'tazilism also flourished to some extent during the rule of the Buyids in Iraq and Persia.

-Severe persecution against the Mu'tazilites occurred during the reign of al-Qadir (991–1031), who issued a decree to kill anyone who openly adhered to the Mu'tazilism.
-This trend of persecution continued and became stronger with the emergence of the Seljuk Turk rulers who made Sunni Islam the official state religion, and their support for Sunni madrasa and scholars further excluded Mu'tazilite influence.
+Severe persecution against the Mu'tazilites occurred during the reign of al-Qadir (r.
+991–1031), who issued a decree to kill anyone who openly adhered to the Mu'tazilism.
+This trend of persecution continued and became stronger with the emergence of the Seljuk rulers who made Sunni Islam the official state religion, and their support for Sunni madrasa and scholars further excluded Mu'tazilite influence.
 At that time the Mu'tazilism were banned, their books were burned, and their teachings began to be unknown except through the texts of Sunni theologians who attacked them.
 Until at the end of the Islamic Golden Age due to the Mongol Invasion, the Mu'tazilite influence disappeared for a long time from Islamic society.